 ST VINCENT AND THE GRENADINES – Borders reopened.

-TAJIKISTAN – Direct flights with Iran resumed.
-Flights with Uzbekistan and UAE resumed from July 1st.
+TAJIKISTAN – Air border reopened.
 A visa is required for entry as visa on arrival is cancelled.

 TANZANIA – Borders reopened.